ARM-software/arm-trusted-firmware/docs/firmware-design.md

 BL3-1 performs detailed platform initialization, which enables normal world software to function correctly.
-It also retrieves entrypoint information for the normal world software image loaded by BL2 from the platform defined memory address populated by BL2.
+It also retrieves entrypoint information for the BL3-3 image loaded by BL2 from the platform defined memory address populated by BL2.

 * GICv2 initialization: